chrisandoryan/Plainmaker/README.md

 ![Jojo's Illustration](graphics/JojosTrouble.gif)

 Using <a href="https://github.com/Ebryx/AES-Killer" target="_blank">AESKiller</a> is also not an option because, for example:
-- The *mobile application* uses a customized AES encryption flow, with different key and IV for encrypting and decrypting HTTP requests and responses.
+- The mobile application uses a unique AES encryption method that involves different keys and initialization vectors for encrypting and decrypting.
-- Some operations (e.g., XOR) must be done to the key or IV  before it can be used in the encryption/decryption process.
+- Certain calculations (such as XOR) must be performed on the key or initialization vector before it can be used in the encryption/decryption process.
-- The key or IV is dynamically generated, or must be retrieved from somewhere in the HTTP request/response.
+- The key or initialization vector is generated dynamically or must be obtained from somewhere within the HTTP request or response.
-- Or perhaps, the *mobile application* simply does not use AES for its encryption/decryption process.
+- The mobile application may not be using AES encryption/decryption at all.

 So, if sometimes in the future you find yourself suffering like Jojo, this repository might be for you.